 Some of the most successful YouTube marketers and brand builders share original, unusual, and interesting stories.
 The video may or may not be directly related to your products and services, but it should convey the vibe of your brand to resonate with your target audience.

-They correctly recognized that people won’t crazily share monotonous videos demonstrating smart phones and their features.
-Rather, the company used something that had a feel of excitement and positivity to it for conveying how upbeat they were about the new launch.
-This helped set a happy tone for the launch, resulting in a huge number of followers clicking on the URL at the end of the video to learn more about the product.
+They correctly recognized that people wouldn’t crazily share monotonous videos demonstrating smartphones and their features.
+Rather, the company used something that had a feeling of excitement and positivity to convey how upbeat they were about the new launch.
+It helped set a happy tone for the launch, resulting in a huge number of followers clicking on the URL at the end of the video to learn more about the product.

 8. Go Live!

 When it comes to social media, you also have a chance to interact with your audiences in real-time.
 Live videos are one way to do it.
 No matter where your audience is, live videos make them feel a part of your moment.
 They spend 3x more time watching a Facebook Live video as compared to pre-recorded videos.

 Remember your live videos must be different from the other videos you share on your social media.
 Reserve live videos for special occasions like: